Serapieum-of-alex/pyramids/README.md

 Installing `pyramids` from the `conda-forge` channel can be achieved by:

 ```
-conda install -c conda-forge pyramids=0.5.2
+conda install -c conda-forge pyramids=0.5.3
 ```

-It is possible to list all of the versions of `pyramids` available on your platform with:
+It is possible to list all the versions of `pyramids` available on your platform with:

 ```
 conda search pyramids --channel conda-forge
 ```

-## Install from Github
+## Install from GitHub

-to install the last development to time you can install the library from github
+to install the last development to time, you can install the library from GitHub

 ```
 pip install git+https://github.com/Serapieum-of-alex/pyramids